|

 Additional Health Resources:

-Breed Standards:
+Breed Standards

 The Gordon's long coat requires weekly brushing and combing to avoid mats.
 In addition the nails as well as the hair on the bottom of their feet and between the toes should be kept trimmed.

-- Grooming This growing section of Canada's Guide to Dogs includes grooming information, tips and techniques as well as listings of Groomers from across Canada.
+- Grooming This section of the Canada's Guide to Dogs website includes tips, articles and information covering all aspects of dog grooming along with a listing of Groomers from across Canada.

-Training Resources:
+Training Resources

-- Training For information on training your Gordon Setter, see this growing section of Canada's Guide to Dogs for tips, articles, as well as listings of training centres across Canada.
+- Training For training information, see this growing section of the Canada's Guide to Dogs website for tips, articles, as well as listings of training centres across Canada.

-Additional Information:
+Additional Information

-- Clubs, Sports & Activities For information on the many sports and activities you can get involved in with your Gordon Setter.
-(Note: Breed specific clubs can be found under the Breed Clubs secton.)
+- Clubs, Sports & Activities For information on the many sports and activities you can get involved in with your dog.

-- Working Dogs The Working Dogs section of Canada's Guide to Dogs provides information and listings of organizations who are involved in various dog jobs, such as Guide Dogs, Therapy Dogs, Police Dogs, Protection Dogs, and much more.
+- Working Dogs The Working Dogs section of the Canada's Guide to Dogs website provides information and listings of organizations that are involved in various dog jobs, such as Guide Dogs, Therapy Dogs, Police Dogs, Protection Dogs, and much more.